 What will PR beyond AI look like?

-Living in rapidly evolving times, I sometimes think about what purpose we PR professionals have in society.
+Living in rapidly evolving times, I sometimes think about public relations and its societal purpose.

 One of many ways to think about how our world got industrialised is to think of it in three overlapping phases:

 For better or worse, public relations is a lubricant for the interface between the industrial systems and real people engaged in producing and consuming.
 As a profession, this is how we have found our role in the greater scheme of societal development.